 In his textbook, Rice wrote that the mean emission rate was calculated by dividing the total number of emissions by the total time, obtaining 0.8392 emissions per second.
 I checked this rate from the data using the following steps:

-– I multiplied the first column by the second column element-wise and then adding the products together (i.e. a dot product of the 2 vectors), obtaining 10,099 emissions in total.
+– I multiplied the first column by the second column element-wise.
+I then added the products together (i.e. a dot product of the 2 vectors), obtaining 10,099 emissions in total.

 – I then multiplied 1,207 by 10 seconds to get the total time in seconds, obtaining 12,070 seconds.

 – Finally, I divided 10,099 emissions by 12,070 seconds, obtaining 0.8367 emissions per second.

 Thus, I’m puzzled by how Rice (or perhaps Berkson) obtained their mean emission rate.